LogicCraftByHimanshi/NetflixTrends-Engagement-Retention-Analysis/README.md

 ### ❓ b) Age vs. Support Queries
 - **No significant correlation** between customer age and support queries.
-- **Most queries come from the 60-80 age group**, suggesting that issues might be **billing, content discovery, or UI/UX-related** rather than technical.
+- **Most age groups log between 60-80 queries, indicating that the issues are likely related to billing, content discovery, or UI/UX rather than technical problems.

 ---